ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Let's hope *BSD and Linux communities overcome the hurdles (e.g. iBoot, different interrupt controller than ARM's GIC) to boot/run other operating systems on those M1 machines so once they do not receive security fixes from Apple any more in a couple of years (AKA 'most recent macOS version') we can still use them with another OS.

 The performance/watt ratio makes them pretty interesting for server tasks so let's look a bit closer what to expect and compare [with other platforms/systems](https://s1.hoffart.de/7zip-bench/).
-Sorting by 6th column (7-zip MIPS per core -- please be aware that 7-zip just like a lot of server applications greatly benefits from SMT like Intel's 'Hyper Threading' and will run with 2 threads per core on such systems).
+Power and efficiency cores are listed separately and results are sorted by 6th column (7-zip MIPS per core -- please be aware that 7-zip just like a lot of server applications greatly benefits from SMT like Intel's 'Hyper Threading' and will run with 2 threads per core on such systems).

 | Core | cpufreq | cores | threads | 7-zip MIPS | per core | per core/MHz | per core/mW |
 | ---- | :----: | :----: | :----: | :----: | :----: | :----: | :----: |